Partnering for Impact: IFPRI-European Research Collaboration for Improved Food and Nutrition Security

 The latest issue of IFPRI Insights sheds light on how IFPRI researchers are tackling the big questions related to food policy, from farm to table to the global marketplace.
 Composed of articles, interviews, and infographics, the November 2013 issue touches on nutrition, migration, US farm policy, economic data, water policy, and weather insurance, among other things.

-The following is an excerpted version of a story originally published on the IFPRI South Asia website.
+The following is an excerpt of a story originally published on the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) website.

 The good and the bad will not balance each other out.
 We need to prepare for the ugly.